-Few wilderness adventures in the Caribbean can compare with a trip to Isla Mona, a wild, deserted speck in the ocean some 50 miles to the west of the main island.
-And although few people ever visit Mona, the 14,000-acre island looms large in the imagination.
-It’s a place where the beauty of limestone caves and turquoise water coexists with the dangers of a rugged environment.
+Few wilderness adventures in the Caribbean can compare with a trip to Isla Mona, a wild, deserted speck in the ocean some 80km to the west of the main island.
+And although few people ever visit, the 14,000-acre island looms large in the imagination.
+It’s a place where the dramatic beauty of limestone caves and turquoise water coexists with the dangers of a rugged, isolated environment.
 Then there’s the island’s long, romantic history, told in Taíno petroglyphs and swashbuckling stories about sunken galleons, treasures of gold and skeletons of 18th-century pirates.

-A nature reserve since 1919 and uninhabited for more than 50 years, Mona is very difficult to visit.
-Concerns about safety caused the DRNA to close the island to visitors for months, so if you are even considering a trip here, start your inquiries as soon as possible – it can take about four months of planning to secure permits and transportation.
+A nature reserve since 1919 and uninhabited for over 50 years, Mona is very difficult to visit.
+If you are considering a trip here, know it can take about four months of planning to secure permits and transportation.